EXPLAINER: Why Sri Lanka's economy collapsed and what's next

 So far, Sri Lanka has been muddling through, mainly supported by $4 billion in credit lines from neighboring India.
 An Indian delegation was in the capital Colombo on Thursday for talks on more assistance, but Wickremesinghe warned against expecting India to keep Sri Lanka afloat for long.

 “Sri Lanka pins last hopes on IMF," said Thursday's headline in the Colombo Times newspaper.
-The government is in negotiations with the IMF on a bailout plan.
-Wickremesinghe said Wednesday he expects to have a preliminary agreement with the IMF by late July.
+The government is in negotiations with the IMF on a bailout plan and Wickremesinghe said Wednesday he expects to have a preliminary agreement with the IMF by late July.

 The government also is seeking more help from China.
 Other governments like the U.S., Japan and Australia have provided a few hundred million dollars in extra support.